raymondworkshop/raymondworkshop.github.io/_posts/about.md

 Raymond ZHAO Wenlong is a product-minded engineer and Founder@Bean based in Hong Kong.

-He was a CTO at HSUHK, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer at Alcatel-Lucent (now Nokia).
+He was a Technical Officer at HSUHK, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer at Alcatel-Lucent (now Nokia).

 Outside of [reading](https://raymondworkshop.github.io/bookshelf.html) and tech, he also likes Philosophy, Nature, Art, and Movie.